CrowdStrike/Cloud-AWS/Falcon-Integration-Gateway/manual-install.md

 The service automated installer uses systemd to create and manage the FIG service.
 The following steps can be performed to install the service manually.

 #### Create the service definition
 First create the service definition file.
 The service file used in the installer is shown below.
-If you install FIG to a location other than _/usr/share/fig_, then you will need to update the directory listed in the ExecStart line to point to the new location.
+If you have installed the FIG application to a location other than _/usr/share/fig_, then you will need to update the directory listed in the WorkingDirectory and ExecStart lines to point to the new location.

+If you are using a user account named something other than _fig_ you will need to update the User line to reflect this change.

 The file should be named _fig.service_ and saved in /lib/systemd/system.
 ```bash